illumio/terraform-provider-illumio-cloudsecure/docs/resources/aws_organization.md

 page_title: "illumio-cloudsecure_aws_organization Resource - illumio-cloudsecure"
 subcategory: ""
 description: |-
-  Manages an AWS organization in CloudSecure.
+  Manages an AWS organization and its master account in CloudSecure.
 ---

 # illumio-cloudsecure_aws_organization (Resource)

-Manages an AWS organization in CloudSecure.
+Manages an AWS organization and its master account in CloudSecure.

 ## Example Usage